 Those in remote work also leverage technology to maintain responsive and effective communication.

-Firms that hire executive assistants with strong interpersonal and communication skills benefit greatly in retaining satisfied clients.
+Firms that directly hire accountant executive assistants with strong interpersonal and communication skills benefit greatly in retaining satisfied clients.

 3. Supporting Administrative and Data Entry Tasks